-NEW YORK CITY COLLEGE OF TECHNOLOGY THE CITY UNIVERSITY OF NEW YORK 300 JAY STREET, BROOKLYN, NY 11201-1909 New York City College of Technology City University of New York & CUNY Baccalaureate For Unique and Interdisciplinary Studies (CUNY BA) Memo of Understanding (MOU) (Articulation Agreement Equivalent for Department Option/Academic Cluster Programs) A. SENDING AND LEARNING INSTITUTIONS:
+NEW YORK CITY COLLEGE OF TECHNOLOGY THE CITY UNIVERSITY OF NEW YORK 300 JAY STREET, BROOKLYN, NY 11201-1909 New York City College of Technology City University of New York & CUNY Baccalaureate for Unique and Interdisciplinary Studies Memo of Understanding (MOU) (Articulation Agreement Equivalent for Option/Academic Cluster Programs) A. SENDING AND RECEIVING INSTITUTIONS:

-Sending Institution: New York City College of Technology (NYCCT), City

-University of New York

-Discipline/Program: 33 Credit Offering Option/Academic Cluster Offering in Gender

-& Sexuality Studies

-Primary Department: Department of English

-Interdisciplinary Collaborations: Department of African American Studies, Department Health and Human Services, Humanities Department, and the

-Department of Social Sciences

-Receiving Institution: CUNY Baccalaureate for Unique and Interdisciplinary Studies

-(CUNY BA)

-Degree(s): Bachelor of Arts or Bachelor of Science

-Discipline: Gender & Sexuality Studies

-B. CUNY BA OVERVIEW

-CUNY Baccalaureate for Unique and Interdisciplinary Studies (CUNY BA) is a CUNY-wide program offering Bachelor of Arts and Bachelor of Science degrees.
+Sending Institution: New York City College of Technology (NYCCT), City University of New York Discipline/Program: 36 Credit Offering Option/Academic Cluster Offering in Gender & Sexuality Studies Primary Department: Department of English Interdisciplinary Collaborations: Department of Health and Human Services, Department of Humanities, Department of African American Studies, Department of Social Science Receiving Institution: CUNY Baccalaureate for Unique and Interdisciplinary Studies (CUNY BA) Degree(s): Bachelor of Arts or Bachelor of Science Discipline: Gender & Sexuality Studies B. CUNY BA OVERVIEW CUNY Baccalaureate for Unique and Interdisciplinary Studies (CUNY BA) is a CUNY-wide program offering Bachelor of Arts and Bachelor of Science degrees.
 Students working with faculty members develop an individualized course of study typically interdisciplinary in content, with courses from various departments and different CUNY colleges.
 AREAS OF CONCENTRATION:

 Courses designated as required for the individualized area concentration (the major) are from senior colleges and, typically, from departments that offer a Bachelor's degree in that field of study.
-If, however, unique courses are in departments not offering Bachelor's Studies-and these are particularly pertinent to the student's area of concentration-then such courses, if approved by the student's faculty mentor and the CUNY BA academic director, may be used to partially fulfill the requirement.
+If, however, unique courses are in departments not offering a Bachelor's Studies-and these are particularly pertinent to the student's area of concentration, then such courses, if approved by the student's faculty mentor and the CUNY BA academic director, may be used to partially fulfill the requirement.
 DESCRIPTION OF CUNY BA PROGRAM IN GENDER & SEXUALITY STUDIES (Undergraduate Program in LGBTQ Studies): "The City University of New York is committed to engaging [and exploring] historic changes [within and related to the LGBTQ community] by offering students the opportunity to develop careers in this dynamic and emerging field of inquiry.
 Through the CUNY Baccalaureate for Unique and Interdisciplinary Studies, students can receive an individualized degree specifically in LGBTQ Studies.
-Working closely with a mentor and drawing on the wide areas of faculty expertise in LGBTQ Studies across CUNY campuses, students can now develop an academic path that prepares them to contribute to LGBTQ progress in the world." -f/CUNY BA Website Additional information about the program can be found at the following CUNY website: http://www.cuny.edu/academics/resources/lgbtq.html Participating campuses include: Brooklyn College, CUNY; York College, CUNY; Hunter College, CUNY; College of Staten Island, CUNY C. CUNY BA ADMISSION CRITERIA AND RESPONSIBILITIES:
+Working closely with a mentor and drawing on the wide areas of faculty expertise in LGBTQ Studies across CUNY campuses, students can now develop an academic path that prepares them to contribute to LGBTQ progress in the world." -CUNY BA Website Additional information about the program can be found at the following CUNY website: https://cunyba.cuny.edu/about-us/ Participating CUNY campuses include: Brooklyn College, York College, Hunter College, College of Staten Island, Lehman College, Queens College, New York City College of Technology C. CUNY BA ADMISSION CRITERIA AND RESPONSIBILITIES: